thermokarst/AKIndices/README.md

 Contact
 -------

-Do you have an idea for a feature request?
-Find a Bug?
+Do you have an idea for a feature?
+Find a bug?
 Reach me at [matthewrdillon@gmail.com](mailto:matthewrdillon@gmail.com)